Tony Curtis Survives the Streets of New York, Joins the Navy, Inspires Elvis, Has Amazing Hair, Loves Beautiful Women, and Can Paint.

 The Guy with Tony Curtis' Hair

-The other thing about that two minute rumba sequence that brought Tony Curtis to the attention of moviegoers was his hair: in the age of crew cuts, here was this attractive kid with a full head of hair, slicked back on the sides and worn long and curly on top.
+The other thing about that two minute rumba sequence that brought Tony Curtis to the attention of moviegoers was his hair: in the age of crew cuts, Tony had a full head of hair, slicked back on the sides, long and curly on top.

 “You can’t imagine the publicity my hair generated.
 The studio didn’t have enough money to pay for that kind of publicity.
 My hair took on a life of its own…I felt like introducing myself to people as ‘the guy with Tony Curtis’s hair.’”

-As a boy, Bernie Schwartz noticed that his appearance earned him special attention, and sometimes that wasn’t so good: Tony would speculate as an adult that perhaps the reason why his mother beat him while he was growing up was because she couldn’t understand why her son “looked nothing like her.”
+As a boy, Bernie Schwartz noticed that his appearance earned him special attention.
+But that wasn’t necessarily a good thing.
+As an adult, Tony speculated that the reason his mother beat him while he was growing up was because she hated that her son “looked nothing like her.”

-It wasn’t until a kind doctor, who treated teenaged Bernie for an injury, told him to use his appearance to make something of himself that Bernie realized he could use his looks to his advantage:
+It wasn’t until a kind doctor, who treated teenaged Bernie for an injury, told him to use his looks that Bernie realized his appearance was an asset: